lefex/PMFMDB-iOS/README.md

 # PMFMDB V1.0
 This is a sqlite tools to show database data and run sql, such as sqliteManager tools.
-This project user FMDB, if you have this Third libs in you project, you should not include this Third libs when you install.You just input PMFMDB.
+This used FMDB.
+If you have FMDB in you project, you should not include it when you install.You just input PMFMDB.

 # PMFMDB Main Funcation
 - You can seach all the table in you database;